Application/Enrollment Process for exchange students

 Calendar dates for current and upcoming semesters can be found from the College calendar page.
 The semester begin date is written as Instruction begins and the end date is end of student teaching.

-Additional scores may be considered on a case-by-case basis; please view this document for a complete list of English proficiency scores that are currently accepted for admission to the university.
+Additional scores may be considered on a case-by-case basis; please visit this page for a complete list of English proficiency scores that are currently accepted for admission to the university.
 Please note that conditional admissions is not available for exchange students.

 For J-1 students, there can be instances where your account is on hold or you cannot register desired classes beacuse of pre-requisite courses.
 Don't worry, your academic advisor will assist you during the Orientation.
 What you need to do is bring a list of courses you would like to take including the course number, title and time.